 • Going through a lot of money to abuse cocaine regularly

-• Borrowing money to engage in substance abuse of cocaine
+• Borrowing money to engage in the substance abuse of cocaine

 Short and Long-Term Effects of Cocaine Abuse

-Cocaine’s desirability comes from the short-term effects this drug produces.
-However, frequent use of this drug puts people at risk of developing a cocaine addiction.
-Short-term effects such as euphoria and a decreased need for food or sleep can contribute to a drug addiction.
-As people use cocaine more and more for these effects, the body becomes dependent on the substance to perform normally.
+Cocaine’s desirability comes from the short-term effects this drug produces, such as euphoria and a decreased need for food or sleep.
+As people use cocaine more and more for these effects, the body becomes dependent on the substance to function normally.

 • Vertigo